EQuIS Enterprise Authentication Methods

 2.Microsoft Azure Active Directory OpenID – The Login page includes a button to initiate OpenID authentication with any Azure Active Directory (AAD) domain.
 EQuIS user entries in ST_USER.USERNAME must exactly match the AAD credentials and the OpenID Directory ID and signing key must match the configuration keys in the ST_CONFIG table.
 See Azure Active Directory for User Authentication.

 EQuIS Enterprise supports the following authentication scenarios independently of the Login Page.
 These scenarios appear to "just work" from the user's perspective.
 When users visit EQuIS Enterprise, they are automatically logged in.

 1.LDAP/NTLM or Windows Authentication – EarthSoft clients hosting EQuIS Enterprise on-premise may opt to configure EQuIS Enterprise to accept windows authentication LDAP (RFC 4511) or NTLM.
 In this scenario, EQuIS assumes that IIS has already completed the authentication and matches a record in in the ST_USER table to that user.
 See LDAP Authentication.

 2.SAML-based SSO Authentication – EarthSoft clients hosting EQuIS Enterprise on-premise may opt to configure EQuIS Enterprise to use SAML Single Sign On (SSO) authentication.
 See SAML-based Single Sign On.

-EQuIS Enterprise REST API supports two authentication scenarios in addition to those already discussed.
+EQuIS Enterprise REST API also supports the following authentication methods.

 Authorization: bearer eyJaqlkRlslLBa562slkqovqevpoija2dvn20ribn30inv0indokod31j4b2ficokwcnklnij2igj==